fredrikdanebjer/esp32-aws-cam/README.md

 ./build.sh flash
 ```

+### OTA

+Once you have flashed your initial firmware over UART you can flash with OTA in the future.
+To do so it is required that you have set up AWS structures accordingly (please refer to AWS guides on the subject).
+It do is required that the firmware version is increased, this happens automatically with every build IFF a new commit has been added or the tag has been increased.
+Furthermore, the necessary cert path for the OTA job is: 'config/aws/aws_ota_codesigner_certificate.h', while the firmware filepath is '.'.

 ### Monitor

 The device can be monitored from a HOST PC with the above explained physical connection.
 It is important that if the device was just flashed, the IO0 pin is disconnected from GND and the ESP32-S then reset.